neurospin/unicog/bids/README.md

 * The `neurospin_to_bids.py` script will export files from the NeuroSpin archive based on the information contained in the **exp_info** directory.
 The script when used as a bash command accept three optional arguments:
     * **-root_path**: specifies the target folder - by default the current directory.
     * **-dataset_name**: the folder name to export the dataset to, by default subfolder `bids_dataset` of the target folder.
+    * **-dry-run**: this mode will test the importaiton without to import data.
+A list of possible importation and warnings will be displayed.

 If instead we were to specify the target folder (the one containing an `exp_info` subfolder) and a name for the BIDS dataset subfolder, we would